Some answers to some questions that I get asked a bunch

 Rates also vary depending on what is to be done.
 Working on a 10 minute song with 150 tracks of audio will require a different production approach than a 2 minute song recorded live.
 It’s best to drop me a line with your intentions and artistic goals and expected budget and we can scheme to take over the world from there.

-What do we need to be studio ready?
+What do we need to be recording ready?

 1. KNOW YOUR SONGS! (this means that everyone who is recording is aware of what everyone else is doing in each song and everyone is able to actually play it) I often do pre-production work with bands before we start recording to iron out any such issues.